newtork/newtork.github.io/_posts/2016-12-18-Docker-domain-controller-with-samba.md

 Let's first face the constraints for Samba4 Active Directory:

- - partition filesystem with support for ACL / extended attributes.
+ - partition filesystem with support for ACL and extended attributes.
  - propagation between two instances is not possible out of the box.

 These issues significantly increase the complexity of this docker build.